-Remedial Actions and Monitoring Initiatives Status FFM-4 The fish contaminant monitoring Underway programs
+Remedial Act ions and Monitoring Initiatives Status FFM-4 The fish contaminant monitoring programs Underway

-- A fish consumption survey conducted for the St. Marys River to confirm what types of fish are being caught and consumed by local anglers the assumption that consumption of 8+ meals per month can be considered non-restrictive to inform the status of this BUI.
-Was initiated in 2021. - Implementation of Community Fish Consumption Survey for Garden River First Nation, Batchewana First Nation and Métis Nation of Ontario in 2022. - Prepare a BUI status report with examination against the set delisting criteria and threetier assessment approach.
-Present and discuss results with the AOC community. - If a "not impaired" status results, present recommendation to BPAC, stakeholders and Indigenous Communities to officially re-designate BUI - o If an "impaired" status results, identify next steps required to re-designate
+- A fish consumption survey report based on the survey data collected between 2022-2024, in order to confirm what types of fish are being caught and consumed by local anglers and the assumption that consumption of 8+ meals per month can be considered non-restrictive.
+This will help to inform the status of this BUI. - Prepare a BUI status report with examination against the set delisting criteria and threetier assessment approach.
+Present and discuss results with the AOC community. - If a "not impaired" status results, present recommendation to BPAC, stakeholders and Indigenous Communities to officially re-designate BUI - \circ $\:$ If an "impaired" status results, identify next steps required to re-designate